 All types of grapes require a warm planting site with full sun and moderate water.
-An area that has adequate sun, a soil with a pH of 5 – 6.5, well-drained but not soaked with enough nutrients to grow just well must be chosen.
+An area that has adequate sun, soil with a pH of 5 – 6.5, and well-drained but not soaked with enough nutrients to grow just well must be chosen.

 Too much fertilizing can make them grow fast but they will not bear grapes that well.
 So, make sure you do not fertilize your grapevines more than necessary.
 The soil at the planting site should be loose, rich, and deep.